 Short Films, Big Ideas

-GE FOCUS FORWARD - Short Films, Big Ideas is an unprecedented new series of 30 three-minute stories about innovative people who are reshaping the world through act or invention, directed by the world's most celebrated documentary filmmakers.
+GE FOCUS FORWARD - Short Films, Big Ideas is an award-winning series of 30 three-minute stories about innovators—people who are reshaping the world through act or invention—directed by the world's most celebrated documentary filmmakers.
+The films have been viewed in 150 countries and screened to audiences on all seven continents.

 A who's who of international documentary filmmakers drawn from every corner of the globe, GE FOCUS FORWARD directors are the most distinguished nonfiction storytellers working in contemporary independent cinema today.
 Many have won Academy Awards for their shorts and features; others have earned their laurels at world-renowned festivals and at the box office.

-Look for GE FOCUS FORWARD films at leading film festivals around the world,
+GE FOCUS FORWARD films have screened at film festivals and events all over the world

 More to Come